-1 Differences in rooting percentage means at p-value <0.5 indicated by different letters based on ANOVA F test..
+1 Differences in rooting percentage means at p-value <0.5 indicated by different letters based on ANOVA F test.

+2 df = degrees of freedom

+3 MS = Mean Square

+4 Sig = Significance of F test.

+5 NB.
+Site factor could only be tested in Experiment 2 where material from two sites was subjected to the same propagation conditions.
+Tests for differences among tissue-types in Experiment 1 and 3 are shown for multiple assessment times, 4 in the case of Dilkoon and 2, in the case of the Leeville material..

 Table 2.
 ANOVA for the effect of tissue-type, stock-plant and replicate upon rooting percentages based on the pooled data from three experiments.